Attorneys For Chicago Nursing Home Patients' Fractures

 Elderly men and women in the Chicago area are often extremely vulnerable to broken bones and the increased potential of serious fractures.
 Aging individuals 65 years and older, especially women, suffer from a variety of bone diseases including osteoporosis, where the mineral density of bone is greatly reduced.
 In fact, the highest number of bone fractures in nursing home patients occur to both men and women 75 years and older.

-Rosenfeld Injury Lawyers represents Chicago nursing home patients who have suffered a broken during their admission to a facility.
+Rosenfeld Injury Lawyers LLC represents Chicago nursing home patients who have suffered a broken during their admission to a facility.
 If your loved one sustained a fracture during a nursing home admission as a result abuse or neglect on the part of the facility let our team investigate and prosecute the incident without any cost or obligation on your end.
 Our office has experience with nursing home fracture cases and is ready to get started with your case today.

 Types of Fractures Sustained by Nursing Home Patients